Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Examples

 \cref{fig:pos-tasks} and \ref{fig:neg-tasks} present the validation performance like in \cref{sec:hyperparameter-analysis} but on a task-level and not as an average over all tasks.
 The plots show that the optimal $\positiveK$ and $\hardNegativeK$ values are partially task dependent.

-\subsection{Examples}
+\section{Examples}

 \cref{tab:examples} lists three examples of query papers with their corresponding positive and negative samples.
-The complete set of triples that we use during training are available in our code repository\footref{fn:github}.
+The complete set of triplets that we use during training is available in our code repository\footref{fn:github}.